24 March 2022

 To discover the movements of the Asgill letter, see: https://en.wikipedia.org/wiki/Asgill_Affair#The_movements_of_Asgill's_1786_letter,_which_was_published_in_2019

 Memorials: James Gordon now has a memorial plaque in the graveyard in which he is buried in an unmarked grave, Trinity Church, New York City.
-It was erected on 8th March 2022.
-The dates are currently being amended on the memorial to read: c1735-1783.
-Since the interview Anne Ammundsen has had a meeting with St James's Church, Piccadilly, and a memorial to Charles Asgill and his wife is looking promising.
+Since the interview Anne Ammundsen has had a meeting with St James's Church, Piccadilly, but a memorial to Charles Asgill and his wife is looking less promising there.